 Immediate (2024-2025)

-A phase where existing policy, programs and incentives are currently being implemented and already have traction.
+A phase where new and existing policy, programs and incentives are currently being implemented and already have some traction.

 This phase also includes actions that can be acted upon today, with limited resources.

 These additional actions need to be nurtured today (e.g. outreach, education, research and analysis, and identifying more resources) to support implementation of future: